Shah Rag

-Shah Rag (شاهرگ) (Note: Also romanized as Shāh Rag and Shāhrg) is a village in Dowlatkhaneh Rural District of Bajgiran District, Quchan County, Razavi Khorasan province, Iran.
+Shah Rag (شاهرگ) (Note: Also romanized as Shāh Rag and Shāhrg) is a village in Dowlatkhaneh Rural District of Bajgiran District in Quchan County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 747 in 202 households.
 The following census in 2011 counted 715 people in 221 households.
-The 2016 census measured the population of the village as 788 people in 250 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 788 people in 250 households, the most populous in its rural district.